 You’ll be waiting a long time for them to appear on a Modern Team site… in fact, they never will!!!

 - Manually add your account as a site collection administrator to the site collection you’re adding the column on.
 Although the Owners group will already be in the Site Collection Administrator group, this is NOT sufficient – you need to be added explicitly to the Site Collection Administrators group.
+By adding your account, this will be picked up in the next incremental crawl

 - Voila, there they are!